Question: What disabled accessible facilities are available in Alberta's parks?

 Question: What do I need to know about visiting Alberta Parks during COVID-19?

 Washroom/outhouse facilities and bear-proof garbage bins will be available in open campgrounds.
 (Be prepared for showers to be closed).
-Many first-come, first-serve campgrounds will open June 1.

 Please visit our Response to COVID-19 webpage for full details on visiting Alberta Parks during COVID-19.